Blackball Branch

-The Blackball Branch was a branch line railway of New Zealand's national rail network on the West Coast of the South Island and worked from the 1900s to 1966.
+The Blackball Branch was a branch line railway of New Zealand's national rail network on the West Coast of the South Island and was operational from the 1900s to 1966.
 It included the Roa Branch, also known as the Roa Incline.
 Roa was sometimes known as Paparoa.

 Construction

 The Blackball Coal Company's mine near Blackball was on the opposite side of the Grey River to the Stillwater - Westport Line, and in the late 19th century an aerial cableway was used to transport coal from the mine across the river to a railway station in Ngahere.
 This did not prove to be as efficient or desirable as a railway, so in 1901 a branch line across the Grey River from Ngahere to Blackball was approved.